 Academic Year

 The Training Ship is an essential component of the educational program of the Academy.
 The scheduling of the annual Sea Term is dependent upon various factors not within the full control of the Academy.
-Therefore, the Academy may be required from year to year to schedule the annual Sea Term during the winter months (January and February) and therefore be required extend the spring semester by three (3) weeks into the month of June.
+The Academy typically schedules the annual Sea Term during the winter months (January and February) and therefore is normally required extend the spring semester by three (3) weeks into the month of June, but should not extend beyond June 30th..

 Notice of the schedule of the annual Sea Term shall be provided to unit members on or before October 15 of each academic year.
 Except in cases of emergency, the annual Sea Term shall be held during the scheduled period.